 According to Christian theology God is the universal standard by which good and evil (synonyms are positive and negative respectively) are measured and God is 100% good.

 God wills for each and every one of us to be good.
-He wants us to be more positive than negative.

 The bottom line is that God will judge us in the end by our actions done throughout our entire lives.
 Throughout our lives we can choose to remain in God’s friendship or not.
 We have free will to choose whether to obey God or not and if we choose to disobey God, which is to sin, then we choose not to remain in God’s friendship.

-Yes, we must have faith that our savior is Jesus Christ, but at the same time our actions reflect that faith.
+Yes, we must have faith that our savior is Jesus Christ, but at the same time our actions must reflect that faith.

 The Catechism of the Catholic Church in paragraph 2008 says that “good works are done to glorify God and are done in honor of him.”